TegarDev9/PersonalFinance/README.md

 - Sentiment
 - n8n (webhooks, logs, SSE, clear)

 To update the spec, edit docs/openapi.json.
+We added x-codeSamples (curl) and selected response examples as templates you can extend.

 ## REST Endpoints